shathipaul/level_2-assignment_1/README.md

 1: Explain the difference between any, unknown, and never types in TypeScript.

 Any: This type justifies it's name.
-Any type can include anything, this can be a number, string, boolean.
+Any type can include anything, this can be a number, string or boolean.
 This is a flexible type and we can use this when we don't care about the type of the thing.

+let x: any = "Hello world";
+x = 42;
+x = true;

+We can assign anything in "x" here, it won't give ant error.

 Unknown: This is similar to Any type but not exactly.
 This is like we don't know the type of the item but not anything can be it's type.
+We can't do operations of unknown type.

+let x : unknown = 200;

+console.log(x+1)

+This will give an error.
+But

+let x: unknown = "Hello world";
+let y: unknown = 200;
+let z: unknown = true;

+These won't give any error

 Never: We use type Never when we know that the type of the function will never going return anything.
 We mostly use this for handling error messages.

+const throwError = (msg: string): never => {
+throw new Error(msg);
+};

+throwError("Error message");

 2: Provide an example of using union and intersection types in TypeScript.